roeeblo/Machine-Learning---PCA/README.md

 https://colab.research.google.com/drive/1ayDcA2SnIbjR9OQD0aQxI9OHfuosBvHy?usp=sharing

 ## Overview
 This project focuses on learning and applying **Principal Component Analysis (PCA)**, a fundamental technique for dimensionality reduction and data visualization.
-The goal is to understand how PCA works, implement it from scratch, and apply it to real-world datasets to reduce dimensions while preserving the most important information.
+The goal is to understand how PCA works, implement it from scratch, and apply it to datasets to reduce dimensions while preserving the most important information.

 ---
 ```python